Getting Communications Right with Patients

 Tips for improving communication with your patients

-Here's a recap of the six tips, captured in the video above, for improving your communication skills.
+Here's a recap of the six tips for improving your communication skills.

 - See patients’ health issues as a narrative to be shared, rather than just an exchange of facts.